Bye-bye back pain: 5 home remedies for instant relief from back pain

 06/9 Work on your posture

-If you have developed severe pain in your lower back because you stay hunched in front of your laptop/desktop all day long, the first thing you need to do is correct your posture.
-Keep your spine straight and look for a posture that puts the least amount of pressure on your neck.
+If you have developed severe pain in your lower back because you stay hunched in front of your laptop/desktop all day, the first thing you need to do is correct your posture.
+Keep your spine straight, and look for a stance that puts the least pressure on your neck.

 07/9 Hot and cold packs

-Alternating between hot and cold packs may help in reducing the soreness and pain in people with acute back pain.
-Using cold packs can help temporarily blocking pain signals and even reduce swelling to a certain extent.
-After two days, you can switch to a towel dipped in warm water to get rid of the pain.
+Alternating between hot and cold packs may help reduce soreness and pain in people with acute back pain.
+Cold packs can help temporarily block pain signals and even reduce swelling to a certain extent.
+After two days, you can switch to a towel dipped in warm water to relieve the pain.

 08/9 Eucalyptus oil

-In a bucket full of lukewarm water, add a few drops of eucalyptus essential oil.
+Add a few drops of eucalyptus essential oil in a bucket full of lukewarm water.
 Taking a bath with this water will not only ease your backache but will also calm your nerves.

 09/9 The bottom line

 While several factors may contribute to throbbing back pain, it usually boils down to incorrect posture and slouching in front of a desktop and television.
-Apart from maintaining proper nutrition and diet, it is important to make sure to avoid prolonged sitting and keeping your weight balanced on your feet while standing.
+Apart from maintaining proper nutrition and diet, it is important to avoid prolonged sitting and keep your weight balanced on your feet while standing.

 Disclaimer: This article is not a substitute for qualified medical advice.
 Would you please consult your trusted medical professional for further information?